Police search for 4 to 6 bodies at site where Michigan child killer buried teen

 "A reasonable jury could find that defendant deliberately lured Cindy to the Dairy Queen through the ruse about his son's birthday and that Cindy was never seen again because defendant killed her," the court records stated.

 Ream also "indicated he knew the location of Cindy's body and admitted to having a fetish for 13- and 14-year-old girls," the documents continued.

-Numerous reports indicate Ream drew a map for investigators, leading them to Cindy's body, which was buried in the field authorities have been searching this week.
-He was convicted of first-degree murder in 2008.
+Following his conviction a decade ago, Ream accompanied police to the field they've been searching this week and pointed to the spot where he had buried Cindy beneath 18 inches of dirt, Dwyer told reporters Wednesday.

 Kathie Lucas held a photo of her sister, Kimberly King, as she told WXYZ this week's search is the best chance for justice in decades.